Teichlab/celltypist/README.md

 ```bash
 celltypist --indata /path/to/input/file --model Immune_All_Low.pkl --outdir /path/to/outdir --majority-voting
 ```
-During the majority voting, to define cell-cell relations, Celltypist will use a heuristic over-clustering approach according to the size of the input data with the aid of a Leiden clustering pipeline.
+During the majority voting, to define cell-cell relations, CellTypist will use a heuristic over-clustering approach according to the size of the input data with the aid of a Leiden clustering pipeline.
 Users can also provide their own over-clustering result to the `--over-clustering` option.
 This option can be specified in several ways:
    1) an input plain file with the over-clustering result of one cell per line.
    2) a string key specifying an existing metadata column in the `AnnData` (pre-created by the user).
    3) if none of the above is provided, will use a heuristic over-clustering approach, noted above.